carlosdhoyos/fluid_mechanics/_build/html/_sources/fluid_properties.md

 The units of kinematic viscosity are $\text{m}^2/\text{s}$ (SI) and **Stokes (St)** in the CGS system.

-## 5. Microscopic Origin of Viscosity
+### Microscopic Origin of Viscosity

 From a molecular perspective, viscosity is related to the momentum transfer between fluid molecules.
 In gases, molecules move randomly, and as they collide, they transfer momentum, creating a shear stress.
 In liquids, the intermolecular forces dominate, and these forces resist the relative motion of adjacent layers, contributing to the fluid’s viscosity.

-## 6. Experimental Measurement of Viscosity
+### Experimental Measurement of Viscosity

 Viscosity can be measured using several devices, such as:
 - **Capillary Viscometers**: Based on measuring the flow rate of the fluid through a thin tube.
 - **Rotational Viscometers**: Measure the torque required to rotate a disk or cylinder in the fluid.
 - **Falling Sphere Viscometers**: Measure the terminal velocity of a sphere falling through the fluid, applying Stokes' law.

-## 7. Importance of Viscosity in Fluid Mechanics
+### Importance of Viscosity in Fluid Mechanics

-Viscosity affects many fluid mechanics phenomena:
+Viscosity is a fundamental property that governs how fluids resist motion under applied forces.
+It is particularly important in understanding fluid flow in systems ranging from simple pipe flows to complex aerodynamic applications.
+Newton’s law of viscosity provides the foundation for analyzing fluid behavior in shear flows, allowing us to predict stresses, velocities, and flow rates in Newtonian fluids.
+Derived from Newton’s law of viscosity, this property governs many fluid behaviors in both laminar and turbulent regimes.

+In real-world engineering applications, accurate knowledge of viscosity is essential for designing fluid systems, analyzing heat transfer, and ensuring the efficient operation of machinery.

 - **Laminar vs. Turbulent Flow**: High viscosity favors laminar flow, while low viscosity fluids are more prone to turbulence.
 - **Boundary Layers**: Viscosity plays a critical role in the formation and thickness of boundary layers.
 - **Energy Dissipation**: Viscous effects lead to energy dissipation in fluids, important in pipe flow, pumps, and engines.

-## 8. Example Problem: Flow Between Parallel Plates

-Given:
-- Fluid with viscosity $\mu = 0.01 \, \text{Pa} \cdot \text{s}$,
-- Velocity of the top plate $U = 1 \, \text{m/s}$,
-- Distance between plates $h = 0.005 \, \text{m}$.

-The shear stress $\tau$ is calculated as:

-$$
-\tau = \mu \frac{U}{h} = 0.01 \cdot \frac{1}{0.005} = 2 \, \text{Pa}
-$$

-Thus, the shear stress between the plates is 2 Pa.

-## 9. Conclusion

-Viscosity is a fundamental property of fluids that describes their internal resistance to flow.
-The understanding of viscosity is critical in applications ranging from designing lubrication systems to analyzing aerodynamic flows.
-Derived from Newton’s law of viscosity, this property governs many fluid behaviors in both laminar and turbulent regimes.

-# Derivation of Viscosity

-## 1. Introduction to Viscosity

-Viscosity is a fundamental fluid property that quantifies the internal resistance of a fluid to shear or deformation.
-It measures how "thick" or "sticky" a fluid is, and it plays a crucial role in determining the flow behavior of fluids under applied forces.

-### 1.1 Newton’s Law of Viscosity

-For **Newtonian fluids**, the relationship between the applied shear stress $\tau$ and the resulting rate of strain (velocity gradient) $\frac{du}{dy}$ is linear.
-This relationship is expressed by **Newton's law of viscosity**:

-$$
-\tau = \mu \frac{du}{dy}
-$$

-Where:
-- $\tau$ is the shear stress (force per unit area, N/m² or Pa),
-- $\frac{du}{dy}$ is the velocity gradient perpendicular to the flow direction (s⁻¹),
-- $\mu$ is the dynamic viscosity of the fluid (Pa⋅s or N⋅s/m²).

-This equation indicates that the shear stress in a Newtonian fluid is directly proportional to the velocity gradient, with the constant of proportionality being the dynamic viscosity $\mu$.
-Fluids such as water, air, and oil behave as Newtonian fluids under typical conditions.

 ## 2. Shear Flow Between Parallel Plates

 To derive a practical expression for viscosity, consider the case of **simple shear flow** between two parallel plates.
 This scenario is often used as a basic model to study viscosity.

-- The bottom plate is stationary.
-- The top plate moves at a constant velocity $U$.
-- The fluid between the plates is assumed to be incompressible and Newtonian.
-- The distance between the plates is $h$.

 ### 2.1 Velocity Distribution